Ships hit by U-boats

 History Completed in September 1915 for Kampmann, Møller & Herskind, Århus.
 1921 registered for D/S A/S Føina (Knut Knutsen O.A.S.), Haugesund.
 1926-28 used as transport for the whaling station at Praia Amelia, Angola.

-At 06.55 hours on 10 Dec, 1939, U-20 fired one G7e torpedo at a steamer without visible nationality markings, which was hit in the forward hold, broke in two and sank within 3 minutes north of Scotland.
-This was probably the Føina (Master Ole Johan Daniel Larssen), reported missing in the North Sea after leaving Sarpsborg on 7 Dec, 1939.
-On 12 December, two bodies in a half-filled lifeboat from this ship were found about 160 miles west-northwest of Rattray Head.
+At 06.55 hours on 10 December 1939 U-20 fired one G7e torpedo at a steamer without visible nationality markings, which was hit in the forward hold, broke in two and sank within 3 minutes about 25 miles east-northeast of Rattray Head.
+This was probably the Føina (Master Ole Johan Daniel Larssen), reported missing in the North Sea after leaving Sarpsborg on 7 December 1939.
+Two bodies in a half-filled lifeboat from this ship were found on 12 December.

 More infoMore on this vessel